caddyserver/website/src/docs/markdown/build.md

 COPY --from=builder /usr/bin/caddy /usr/bin/caddy
 ```

+Make sure to replace `<version>` with the latest version of Caddy to start.

-Note the second `FROM` instruction - this produces a much smaller image by simply overlaying the newly-built binary on top of the regular `caddy` image.
+Note the second `FROM` instruction — this produces a much smaller image by simply overlaying the newly-built binary on top of the regular `caddy` image.

-The builder uses `xcaddy` to Caddy with the provided modules, similar to the process outlined in the [`xcaddy`](#xcaddy) section.
+The builder uses `xcaddy` to Caddy with the provided modules, similar to the process [outlined above](#xcaddy).

+To use Docker Compose, see our recommended [`compose.yml`](/docs/running#docker-compose) and usage instructions.

 ## Package support files for custom builds for Debian/Ubuntu/Raspbian